This page contains a list of workarounds for known issues in TeamCity.

 If your TeamCity server is running on SUSE® Linux Enterprise (or using systemd Daemon), the java.lang.OutOfMemoryError: unable to create new native thread error may be caused by the cgroup process number controller feature limiting the number of processes and the amount of threads in a cgroup to 512 by default.

-Increasing the limit (e.g. to 4096) on the TeamCity server should solve the issue.
+Increasing the limit (for example, to 4096) on the TeamCity server should solve the issue.

 See also this external posting.